zsrtp/tpgz/docs/DevOverview.md

 ### Menus

+All the menus in **TPGZ** are dynamically loaded.
+They have their own folder `/modules/menus/` where they are defined.

-// TODO
+// TODO Continue...

 ## IDE setup

-You can use any IDE to code for TPGZ, but the project has some facilities to help with development on **VSCode**.
+You can use any IDE to code for **TPGZ**, but the project has some facilities to help with development on **VSCode**.

 ### Tasks